Enabling high giant magnetoresistance in simple spin valves with ultrathin seed and free layers

-Figure~\ref{fig:fig2} compares the sheet conductance, measured with the standard van der Pauw method, of the Ti/SV and Ti/Cu/SV series plotted against Co free-layer thickness.
-Ti/Cu/SV shows a systematically higher sheet conductance compared to Ti/SV by almost a factor of 2 in the ultrathin regime.
+Figure~\ref{fig:fig2} compares the sheet conductance, measured with the standard van der Pauw method, of the Ti/SV and Ti/Cu/SV series plotted against the Co free-layer thickness.
+Ti/Cu/SV shows a systematically higher sheet conductance compared to Ti/SV by up to a factor of 2.
 One might expect Ti/Cu/SV to be more conductive simply because the 1-nm Cu seed layer provides an additional conductive path.
-However, separate measurements reveal that the conductance of 1-nm-thick Cu (sandwiched between 3-nm Ti layers) only has a sheet conductance of $<$ 3 mS/$\Box$.
+However, separate measurements reveal that 1-nm-thick Cu (sandwiched between 3-nm Ti layers) only has a sheet conductance of $<$ 3 mS/$\Box$.
 Therefore, the $\approx$20 mS/$\Box$ higher sheet conductance of Ti/Cu/SV requires another explanation.

 A plausible possibility is that the superior crystalline and interfacial quality of Ti/Cu/SV leads to higher conductance than Ti/SV.
-In particular, the textured, sharp interfaces in Ti/Cu/SV likely favor specular electron scattering (preserving momentum) over diffuse scattering (destroying momentum) at the interfaces.
+In particular, our XRD results suggest about a factor of 2 larger grain size for Ti/Cu/SV (e.g., Fig.~\ref{fig:fig1}(b) $\approx6$ nm for the Ti/Cu-seeded sample and $\approx3$ nm for the Ti-seeded sample), estimated by applying Scherrer's formula to the width at half maximum of the diffraction peak.
+As such, Ti/Cu/SV may exhibit less electronic scattering at grain boundaries.
+Moreover, the sharp interfaces in Ti/Cu/SV likely favor specular electron scattering (preserving momentum) over diffuse scattering (destroying momentum) at the interfaces.
 From a practical perspective, the higher sheet conductance is beneficial for reducing power dissipation in the spin valve.
-Moreover, with the minimal current shunt through the Cu seed layer, a substantial fraction of the in-plane current can flow through the ferromagnetic layers, permitting robust GMR as we show in the following.
+Additionally, with the minimal current shunt through the Cu seed layer, a substantial fraction of the in-plane current can flow through the ferromagnetic layers, permitting robust GMR as we show in the following.

 To characterize GMR, we measured the sheet resistance under a sweeping in-plane magnetic field applied along the exchange-bias axis.
 Figure \ref{fig:fig3}(a,b) shows examples of how the normalized sheet resistance evolves with the magnetic field.
-The hysteresis loop seen in each case captures the switching of the free layer.
-In particular, the lower resistance level $R_\mathrm{min}$ indicates that the free-layer magnetization is parallel to the fixed-layer magnetization, whereas the higher resistance $R_\mathrm{max}$ indicates that the free-layer magnetization is antiparallel to the fixed-layer magnetization.
+The hysteresis loop at low fields in each case captures the switching of the free layer.
+In particular, the lower resistance level $R_\mathrm{min}$ (normalized to 1 in Fig.~\ref{fig:fig3}(a,b)) indicates that the free-layer magnetization is parallel to the fixed-layer magnetization, whereas the higher resistance $R_\mathrm{max}$ indicates that the free-layer magnetization is antiparallel to the fixed-layer magnetization.
 We quantify the GMR ratio as